jamiejackson/docker-forticlient/Readme.md

 # Notes

-Removing route (while troubleshooting): `ip route del 10.80.16.64/26`
+Removing route (while troubleshooting): `ip route del 10.80.0.0/16`

 # TODO

-* What's a better way to leverage the real remote DNS (for just my subnet)?
 * Figure out the `expect` necessary for automating the password submission when also using MFA?
 (I tried to figure out what the expect wanted, but it was tough.)